We've detected an Ad Blocker in your browser.

 Heart Failure Online (HFO) is a new innovative virtual event, that will bring together a leading international faculty to create a rich, interactive experience to best inform the global heart failure community of the latest developments and advances in clinical practice.

-With patient management and outcomes at its core, Course Director Prof Andrew Coats (Monash University, Australia, and Warwick University, UK) will lead an interactive programme of discussion, opinion and case studies focusing on the patient journey.
-By utilising a key theme each day (remove: each day as a key theme), this event will enable multiple aspects of the HF management to be explored by a global faculty, delivering 12 hours of best-in-class learning.
+With patient management and outcomes at its core, Course Director Prof Andrew Coats (President of the Heart Failure Association and Professor of Cardiology, University of Warwick, UK) will lead an interactive programme of discussion, opinion and case studies focusing on the patient journey.
+By utilising a key theme each day, this event will enable multiple aspects of the HF management to be explored by a global faculty, delivering 9 hours of best-in-class learning.

 Prof Andrew Coats